rkgIITBh/data-structures.github.io/HTML/sparseMatrix.md

     int nCols;
 } SPMAT;
 ```
-Finally, for the purpose of experimenting our implementation, we have to create the triplets for
+Finally, we must create the triplets for
-non-zero element from a user's input.
-A combined structure for sparse matrix creation and
+non-zero elements from a user's input to experiment with our implementation.
+A composite structure for sparse matrix creation and
 subsequent operations is defined below.

 ```